Rockbox/rockbox/apps/plugins/text_viewer/readme.txt

-about the text viewer plugin.
+About the text viewer plugin.

 Limitation
     for the target which PLUGIN_BUFFER_SIZE < 0x13000 (i.e., archos series),
-    can only be read up to 999 pages.
+    Only 999 pages can be read.

 Difference between viewer.rock